-In the Summer - Overall review
+June - Overall review

 2.2.
-The Cabinet shall review the financial performance of the Council in the previous year, compared with the annual budget, on the basis of the provisional outturn report prepared by the DRFO in conjunction with budget managers.
+The Cabinet shall review the financial performance of the Council in the previous year, compared with the annual budget, on the basis of the provisional outturn report prepared by the RFO in conjunction with budget managers.

-In the Autumn - Preparation of the draft budget and MTFS
+August to January - Preparation of the draft budget and MTFS